-First, the body/committee/entity is not there firstly to make decisions.
+First, the board/church committee is not there firstly to make decisions.
+It has a mission, a purpose, that of the Church.
 It is there, like all gatherings of Christ's followers, for building each other up, bearing witness to the Gospel, and praising God.
 These tasks go on when we meet as a group, and when we meet one-to-one.
 You can help each other's devotional and prayer life, or teach each other about spiritual practices.
 You can keep watch for burnout and inner collapse, recommend books or web sites to each other.
 Or even just give ordinary caring instead of the usual backbiting.

 The tarrying meeting goes back more than a hundred years.
 In the US revivals of the 19th century, people used to linger around and hang out (or, in 19th Century talk, 'tarry') after the formal service was over.
 At first they 'tarried' for instruction in the Gospel and to speak to someone whocould guide them.
 Increasingly, they 'tarried' to see if any rock-'em, sock-'em strange wonders were going to happen.
 Or, to discover additional teachings or practices of the preacher, which were sometimes too strange and cultish to be shown in front of the public.